 She added that “mixed race people have an international look, but can still be accepted as Filipinos….not exactly threatening but exotic enough for the everyday woman to identify with her.”

-Remember, whiter doesn’t always means better.
-More often than not, the idea of “white is beauty” is not propagated to empower you, but to let skin whitening companies to profit.
+Remember, whiter doesn’t always mean better.
+More often than not, the idea of “white is beauty” is not propagated to empower you, but to let skin whitening companies profit.

 David, R. (2008).
 The ‘epidermalization of inferiority’. [online] INQUIRER.net.
 Available at: http://goo.gl/NSz9jP [Accessed 2 Oct.
 2014].

 Glenn, E. (2009).
 Shades of Difference: Why Skin Color Matters.
 1st ed.
 Stanford University Press.

 Hunter, M. (2007).
 The Persistent Problem of Colorism: Skin Tone, Status, and Inequality.
 Sociology Compass, 1(1), pp.237-254.

 Leong, S. (2014).
 Who’s the Fairest of Them All?
 Television Ads for Skin-whitening Cosmetics in Hong Kong.
 Asian Ethnicity, 7(2).